Welcome

 lifelong number one fan Ian Snoad.
 Ian

-had followed the racing at Harringay since the age of 8, and many years
+had followed the racing at Harringay since the age of 8, and years

 later contacted George's ex-mechanic Jim Bunyan, and George himself.

 Ian sent this handsome photo, saying he'd not part with the trophy for all the money in the world.
-Ansell had been the 1967 World Champ.
+Ansell's autograph below:

 Two